 1995 to present: Senior Fellow (1995 to 2003), Senior Visiting Fellow (2003 to 2005), and, since 2005, Senior Visiting Fellow, Lecturer, and Resident Fellow at the Yale University School of Forestry and Environmental Studies, with primary focus in the Industrial Environmental Management Program.
-Instructor in five graduate-school courses–Industrial Ecology, Business Concepts for Environmental Managers, Environmental Aspects of the Technological Society, Greening Business Operations, and Environmental Management and Strategy–and in the Corporate Environmental Leadership Seminar.
+Instructor in six graduate-school courses–Advanced Seminar on Energy Industry and Technology, Industrial Ecology, Business Concepts for Environmental Managers, Environmental Aspects of the Technological Society, Greening Business Operations, and Environmental Management and Strategy–and in the Corporate Environmental Leadership Seminar.
 Guest lecturer in several other courses.
-Advisor of several independent projects of master’s students.
+Advisor for several independent projects of master’s students.
 Member of the Advisory Board for the Next Generation Project.
 Advisor to Master’s Degree candidates.
 Member of the School’s Leadership Council.
 Member of the Managing Board, Journal of Industrial Ecology.

 1976 to 1995: Senior executive officer of Northeast Utilities (Berlin, Connecticut), New England’s largest electric utility.
 1993-1995–chairman of the board.
 1983-1993–chairman and chief executive officer.
 1980-1983–president and chief operating officer.
 1978-1980–president and chief financial officer.
 1976-1978–executive vice president and chief financial officer.